opensearch-project/documentation-website/_observing-your-data/ad/index.md

 Set the number of aggregation intervals from your data stream to consider in a detection window.
 It’s best to choose this value based on your actual data to see which one leads to the best results for your use case.

-The anomaly detector expects the shingle size to be in the range of 1 and 128.
-The default shingle size is `8`.
-Choose `1` only if you have two or more features.
-Smaller values might increase [recall](https://en.wikipedia.org/wiki/Precision_and_recall) but also increase false positives.
-Larger values might be useful for ignoring noise in a signal.
+The anomaly detector requires the shingle size to be between 1 and 128.
+The default is `8`.
+Use `1` only if you have at least two features.
+Values less than `8` may increase [recall](https://en.wikipedia.org/wiki/Precision_and_recall), but also increase false positives.
+Values greater than `8` may be useful for ignoring noise in a signal.

 ### (Advanced settings) Set an imputation option